byro23/Advanced-iOS-AT3/README.md

   - Account creation and detail storage achieved through Google FirebaseAuth/Firebase Firestore
   - Screenshot:
   - ![Simulator Screenshot - iPhone 16 Pro - 2024-10-13 at 10 17 34](https://github.com/user-attachments/assets/646b662c-be39-49c9-8e6d-f40c1cf0294d)

 ## **Note**

-The inclusion of the Google Place sdk unfortunately breaks previews.
+- The inclusion of the Google Place sdk unfortunately breaks previews.
 Therefore, the simulator is the only way to view the app screens.
+- The API requests have been set to debounce with a 1 second delay.
+This reduces responsiveness in the loading of annotations but ensures I don't use up my free API credits.